kentaylor/EraseEsp8266Flash/README.md

 ## What Causes Flash Corruption?

 You can write anywhere you wish into flash so any user program could potentially corrupt the flash but it is unlikely.
-A [bug in the ESP core library] (https://github.com/esp8266/Arduino/issues/1997) has been the sole cause for me.
+A [ bug in the ESP core library ] (https://github.com/esp8266/Arduino/issues/1997) has been the sole cause for me.

 While I've had frequent flash corruptions the effects are random.
 Calling WiFi.begin(SSID, Password) with a different SSID or password to those already in non volatile memory or calling WiFi.begin() should not be done while it is trying to connect to a network and calling at other times may cause corruption also.
 It will usually be OK but sometimes will corrupt memory, depending, I suspect, on what stage it is up to in the connection process.
 Once it has failed, rebooting will usually be enough to connect again to WiFi.
-Rewriting the WiFi credentials can usually stop problms with future WiFi connections.
+Rewriting the WiFi credentials can usually stop problems with future WiFi connections.

 ## Will My ESP8266 Device Suffer Bricking?